risbi0/HoloCure-Build-Maker/README.md

 npm run deploy
 ```

-#### Notes
+### Notes

 The empty `.nojekyll` is for telling GitHub Pages to not build the site with Jekyll, since it discards files and directories that start with `_`, and SvelteKit's build structure has such a directory (`_app`).

-Stores with a quotation mark doesn't seem to be reactive compared to ones without, so I removed it from Ina's name.
+Stores with a quotation mark don't seem to be reactive compared to ones without, so I removed it from Ina's name.